 - Group condition: Group status – It indicates whether the system calculates the scale value base on more than one item in the document.

 Example-A sales order contains two items.
 Both items belong to material group 01.
 The group condition indicator is set out in the definition of the type of condition for material group discounts.
 Neither item alone is eligible for a discount on its own.
 However, when the items are combined as part of the group condition, the combined quantity provides the basis for the discount.
-This basis then exceeds the value of the scale needed to qualify for the higher discount.
+This basis then exceeds the scale value needed to qualify for the higher discount.

-- Accruals – Indicates that the system posts the amounts resulting from this condition to financial accounting as accruals.UseIf you mark this indicator, the condition appears in the document as a statistical
+- Accruals – Indicates that the system posts the amounts from this condition to financial accounting as accruals.UseIf you mark this indicator, the condition appears in the document as a statistical

 - For a particular condition record (the field appears on the Details screen)